 - 8 oz. cream cheese

 - Wash the squash, cut it in half and lay it on a rimmed baking sheet.
-Cut ½ c. of the butter into chunks and divide it up over the open squash halves.
-Sprinkle with brown sugar, salt and pepper and roast in a preheated 400 degree oven for 45 minutes or until a fork can easily pierce the flesh.
+Drizzle olive oil over the open squash halves.
+Sprinkle with salt and pepper and roast in a preheated 400 degree oven for 45 minutes or until a fork can easily pierce the flesh.
 Set is aside to cool.

 - Chop the onion and peel and slice the apple.

 - Scrape the insides out of the cooled squash sand set it aside.

 - In a soup pot, melt 4 T. butter and add in the onion and apple.
 Saute 3-4 minutes until tender.